Roads

 Garbage Carts

-Garbage trucks can reach up to 6 feet to pick up carts, so place your garbage cart inside your driveway,
+Garbage trucks can reach up to 6 feet to pick up carts, so place your garbage cart inside your driveway, beyond the normal plow line.
+Do Not Place Garbage Containers on the Public Roadway.
+Containers must be placed at the driveway entrance.

 According to the Township’s Snow and Ice Control Policy: